 With Lockdown 3.0 starting as I write this, it’s hard to be optimistic about the year ahead.
 Hopefully, people will realise the importance of following the rules this time around, and we can approach the light at the end of the tunnel which is there, albeit a tiny glimmer.

 With 2020 done and dusted, I would like to send my appreciation to anyone who reads my mutterings.
 I feel justified in buying the domain now as 2020 saw ~400 visitors jump by more than 230% and for that I am eternally grateful.
-If you missed any posts from 2020 I’ve added them all to the post carousel below.

 So onto a new year of blogging.
 Facing 2021 with the same trepidation as last year, with little ideas for new posts, but comfortable knowing I felt this way last year but managed to put out 10 more posts than the previous year.